PacoReinaCampo/MPSoC-DSA/certification/book/chapters/chapter2.md

 4. **Documentation and Reporting**: Maintaining comprehensive documentation of all processes, decisions, and changes throughout the hardware lifecycle to ensure traceability and support certification efforts.
 5. **Cross-Disciplinary Communication**: Facilitating communication between hardware, software, and system engineering teams to ensure that all components work together seamlessly and meet overall system requirements.

-## System Safety Assessment Processes
+## SYSTEM SAFETY ASSESSMENT PROCESSES

 The system safety assessment (SSA) processes involve evaluating the entire system, including its hardware and software components, to ensure that it meets the required safety standards and does not pose unacceptable risks.
 SSA processes are integral to the overall system development and are typically guided by standards such as ARP 4761.

 Key components of the system safety assessment processes include:

 1. **Preliminary System Safety Assessment (PSSA)**: Conducted early in the development process to identify potential hazards and their associated risks.
 This involves:
-   - Identifying possible failure conditions.
+   * Identifying possible failure conditions.
-   - Assessing the severity of these conditions.
+   * Assessing the severity of these conditions.
-   - Determining safety requirements to mitigate risks.
+   * Determining safety requirements to mitigate risks.
 2. **Functional Hazard Assessment (FHA)**: Identifying and classifying potential hazards associated with system functions.
 The FHA assesses the impact of functional failures on system safety and helps define safety requirements.
 3. **Failure Modes and Effects Analysis (FMEA)**: Analyzing individual components and subsystems to identify potential failure modes, their causes, and effects on system performance.
 FMEA helps in understanding how failures propagate and impact safety.
 4. **Fault Tree Analysis (FTA)**: A top-down approach to identify the root causes of system failures by constructing fault trees that map out the logical relationships between different failure events.
 5. **Common Cause Analysis (CCA)**: Evaluating the potential for common causes that could lead to multiple, simultaneous failures.
 This includes:
-   - Zonal Safety Analysis (ZSA): Assessing the impact of shared physical space on failure propagation.
+   * Zonal Safety Analysis (ZSA): Assessing the impact of shared physical space on failure propagation.
-   - Particular Risk Analysis (PRA): Identifying risks associated with specific hazards, such as fire or electromagnetic interference.
+   * Particular Risk Analysis (PRA): Identifying risks associated with specific hazards, such as fire or electromagnetic interference.
 6. **System Safety Analysis (SSA)**: A comprehensive assessment conducted later in the development process, incorporating results from PSSA, FHA, FMEA, FTA, and CCA to ensure that all identified hazards have been adequately mitigated and that the system meets safety objectives.

-## Hardware Safety Assessment
+## HARDWARE SAFETY ASSESSMENT

 Hardware safety assessment is a subset of the overall system safety assessment, focusing specifically on the electronic hardware components of the system.
 The goal is to ensure that the hardware does not contribute to unacceptable safety risks and that it performs reliably under all operational conditions.